 Community members overarchingly said they valued a space where they felt safe, could create real connections and could learn more about other perspectives, cultures and living healthier lives.
 They feel most like they belong when they see themselves reflected in their communities, can participate in with others to create new purposes for outdoor spaces and have neighbours that unite on issues and solutions.

 Local business owners were focused on growth and connection with other businesses/owners to leverage distribution, resources and give back opportunities.
 They identified vibrant public spaces as an ideal way to attract other businesses and a critical mass of customers and shared wanting a place where they have a stronger voice in the creation and activation of public spaces adjacent to their business and transportation is diversified and improved in Calgary suburb areas.
 Business owners also expressed a desire for simpler approval processes for outdoor retail and ‘roadside’ food permit opportunities.

 Community activators valued the creation of safe, flexible, adaptable and accessible spaces.
 They also spoke about navigating tensions like personal risk and liability, competing for funding and layers of approvals to start and finish their projects.
 Integration of art and targeted infrastructure are important in public spaces to help shape the community and lead to diverse impacts including local artists promoting their work and people feeling connected to their neighbours.

 They communicated wanting more spaces that:

-Phase Two begins in winter 2023 to gather more insights from diverse audiences and work with community groups to identify current and potential outdoor public parks projects.
+Phase Two begins in winter/spring 2023 to gather more insights and work with the community to identify current and potential outdoor community-driven public park projects.